MPVP-Code/MPVPCR-CPU/README.md

 ### PC Block

 - PC_next register is in the PC block because there is a need to get the PC block from the previous cycle when the hazard because of JUMPs occurred

+### Programs

+Programs developed for FPU and pipelining testing are located in the folder `programs`.
+To use one of the programs, firstly close ISSIE, then remove the file `program_memory.dgm` and copy the program that you want to test and rename the name of the file to `program_memory.dgm`.
+After reopening the ISSIE, the simulation should be running with the new program.

 ## Authors